How to Restore Gut Flora After Taking Antibiotics

 Pile your plate with the foods that friendly microbes eat, and more of the good guys will colonize your gut.

-Resistant starch gets its name because it is resistant to digestion.
-It ferments in your gut and feeds the beneficial bacteria in your gut.
-Well-fed friendly bacteria populate the gut lining, and keep unfriendly strains from taking over.
+Resistant starch gets its name because it resists digestion.
+It ferments in your digestive tract and feeds the beneficial bacteria in your gut.
+Well-fed, friendly bacteria populate the gut lining, helping to nurture a healthy biome.
 This helps restore and maintain the integrity of your gut lining.

 Sources of resistant starch include: